jhorback/AppJs/Readme.md

 ﻿
 # appjs

-Provides Angular like bootstrapping with Backbone like flexibility.
+Provides Angular like bootstrapping with Ember like flexibility with a Backbone.

 Documentation:
 * [appjs](/AppJs.UI/Scripts/appjs)